 North American Regional Consultation for Future Earth

-In addition to our efforts to gather suggestions from the U.S. scientific community, a number of the U.S. national committees (USNCs) are watching closely in order to be ready to act.
+Future Earth has offered many opportunities for the U.S. scientific community to become involved.
+Suggestions from the U.S. scientific community were key in the creation of the Draft Interim North American Consultation Report.
+In addition to the efforts to gather suggestions from the U.S. scientific community, a number of the U.S. national committees (USNCs) are watching closely in order to be ready to act.
 These include the USNCs in the Earth sciences (IUGS, IUGG, INQUA, and Soils), the biological sciences (DIVERSITAS), the social sciences (IUPsyS) and math and the physical sciences (IMU and IUPAC), and the USNC for the Pacific Science Association (PSA).
 Each USNC is reaching out to its own community in different ways, including communications with professional societies.

 BISO is working with the USGCRP (United States Global Change Research Program), NSF and NASA on a Future Earth regional consultation for North America, and more information will be posted in the coming weeks.
 To read more about Future Earth, please view this flyer (also in French).

 Webinar and Meeting Presentations for the North American Regional Consultation In order to assist North American scientists to become more familiar with Future Earth and its potential implications for Earth System Science research, two consultation webinars were hosted.
 The consultations were undertaken on behalf of ICSU and its partners in the Science and Technology Alliance for Global Sustainability.
 Archives of these broadcasts' presentations can be seen below.